Multiple protostellar outflows from a single protostar with a misaligned disk: Discussion

 Gas loaded onto the former family is accelerated magnetocentrifugally along the inclined field lines, forming the classical DW.
 Gas attached to the latter family, in which the magnetic field lines have a spiral configuration, is likewise accelerated by rotation, forming an SF.
 In many snapshots, the SF appears as an approximately point-symmetric, two-armed pattern in the disk plane.
 This can be understood if the SF is launched episodically from the most strongly wound, disk-plane--parallel field lines: as the twisting builds up, only a limited number of azimuthal sectors dominate the launching.
 With finer time sampling, additional weaker arms can appear, but the morphology is typically dominated by two main arms.
 For the latter family, the configuration of the magnetic field lines and the associated outflow is qualitatively similar to the Parker spiral considered in the context of the solar wind \citep{Parker1958,Weber1967,Spruit1996}.
 However, in the case of the solar wind, the thermal pressure gradient force plays a more important role in accelerating the gas than the Lorentz force.
 Thus, although the magnetic-field and outflow patterns are similar between the Parker spiral and those found in our simulations and in previous studies \citep[e.g.,][]{Matsumoto2017}, the underlying driving mechanisms differ.
 In summary, a strongly misaligned system provides two distinct magnetic ``flows'' within a single protostellar disk: one that flings material along the rotation axis (DW), and another that transports mass and angular momentum along the disk plane (SF).

 A key new result of this work is that we follow both components throughout protostellar evolution and quantify how they coexist and compete over time.
 Whereas previous studies demonstrated that SFs can emerge in misaligned collapse \citep[e.g.,][]{MatsumotoHanawa2011,Matsumoto2017}, our analysis shows that the relative importance and lifetime of the SF are controlled by the misalignment angle $\theta_0$, and that for large $\theta_0$ the SF can become more massive and more extended than the DW.
-This establishes the SF as a robust, long-lived outflow channel in misaligned protostellar systems, rather than a transient or secondary feature.
+The present simulations include only Ohmic dissipation, whereas ambipolar diffusion is expected to be more important in the lower-density region.\footnote{A practical reason for adopting the Ohmic-only setup in this study is that including ambipolar diffusion, as well as a more exact treatment of the Ohmic term, requires substantially smaller timesteps for numerical stability, which makes it difficult to follow the long-term evolution and durations of the DW and SF within a feasible computational cost.} Therefore, although our results show that a misaligned system can develop a prominent SF component, the quantitative impact of ambipolar diffusion on the SF strength, lifetime, and launching radius remains uncertain and should be examined in future three-dimensional non-ideal MHD simulations that include ambipolar diffusion.

 Observational evidence indicates that large misalignment angles between magnetic fields and outflows or disks are common rather than exceptional.
 Dust-polarization surveys on core scales have shown broad or even bimodal distributions of the angle between the magnetic field and the outflow, consistent with preferential misalignment or nearly random orientations rather than tight alignment \citep[e.g.,][]{Hull2013, Chapman2013}.
 Nonideal MHD simulations of core and filament evolution found that the distribution of the angle between the angular-momentum vector and the magnetic field remains broad down to the onset of collapse \citep[e.g.,][]{Machida2020, Misugi2024}.
 These results imply that the large misalignment angles required for the SF–dominated mode identified here should be realized in a non-negligible fraction of star-forming cores.